-That’s because all other things being equal, you cannot increase sales if your funnel growth is flat.
+Tracking your sales pipeline trend is essential because, all other things being equal, you cannot increase sales if your funnel growth is flat.

-Or even worse, heading downhill.
+Or even worse, if it’s heading downhill.

 Long-term Sales Pipeline Trend